ocapn/ocapn/draft-specifications/CapTP Specification.md

 <a id="desc-import-promise"></a>
 ## [`desc:import-promise`](#desc-import-promise)

-When a promise is exported over a CapTP boundary is it described with a `desc:import-promise` message.
-This message contains a positive integer which is unique to the exporting party within the CapTP session and refers to this specific promise.
+Any promise which is exported over CapTP is described with a positive integer.
+This positive integer MUST be unique within all of the sender's export values for this CapTP session (inclusive of both `desc:import-object` and `desc:import-promise`) and refer to this specific promise.

 ```text
 <desc:import-promise position>  ; position: positive integer